-In order to understand the greenhouse gas reduction measures proposed in the following pages and the measures' impacts on the MSA communities, it is important to understand the communities that comprise CRCOG and RiverCOG.
-CRCOG contains 38 municipalities and provides a number of services for municipalities within the COG including Transportation, Administration & Finance, Regional Planning/Development, & Public Safety.
+In order to understand the GHG reduction measures proposed in the following pages and the measures' impacts on the MSA communities, it is important to understand the communities that comprise CRCOG and RiverCOG.
+CRCOG contains 38 municipalities and provides a number of services for municipalities within the COG including transportation, administration and finance, regional planning/development, and public safety.
 It is the largest COG by area at 1,027.3 square miles of land.
 CRCOG's mission statement is as follows: